-Meet my go-to black bean soup!
-This quick black bean soup recipe is healthy, delicious, and easy to make.
+Meet my go-to black bean soup recipe!
+This quick and easy black bean soup is healthy and delicious.
 It’s also vegetarian and vegan when you use vegetable broth!
-Jump to the Black Bean Soup Recipe

 Making Our Favorite Black Bean Soup

 When we’re looking for a comforting meal packed with flavor, this easy black bean soup is where we turn.
 It’s made with previously cooked or canned black beans, onion, carrot, garlic, and flavorful spices.
 This soup is so good, you will want a batch in the freezer at all times.
 It’s perfect for busy nights as well as when we feel we’ve over-indulged.
 Here are a few more reasons we love this black bean soup recipe:

-- There’s no fancy ingredients and everything needed is affordable.
+- There’s no fancy ingredients and inexpensive to make.

 - It’s healthy, comforting, and vegetarian/vegan (when you use veggie broth).